The Word: The Forest (Virtual Reading + Conversation) PLEASE REGISTER for OPENING NIGHT LIVE!!!

 Juliet is losing her marriage.
 Her mother Pam is losing her memory to dementia.
 And there’s a mysterious forest growing in their living room.

 Join us for a virtual reading of Lia Romeo poignant play about grief, weird love, and what to do when there aren’t any right answers.
-Directed by Diana Wyenn and featuring Carlyle King, Krishna Smitha, Leandro Cano, and Ronaldo Medina, this virtual reading will be presented on our YouTube channel and immediately followed by a live post-event conversation on zoom between the audience, the playwright, and Dr. Jessica Caldwell, Ph.D., Director, Women’s Alzheimer’s Movement Prevention Center at Cleveland Clinic.
+Directed by Diana Wyenn and featuring Carlyle King, Krishna Smitha, Leandro Cano, and Ronaldo Medina, this virtual reading will be presented on our YouTube channel after opening night LIVE and immediately followed by a live post-event conversation on zoom between the audience, the playwright, and Dr. Jessica Caldwell, Ph.D., Director, Women’s Alzheimer’s Movement Prevention Center at Cleveland Clinic.

 The Forest is a 2018 O’Neill Playwrights Conference selection, was featured on the 2019 Kilroys List, and was scheduled to receive a NNPN rolling world premiere in the 2020/2021 season (postponed due to the coronavirus pandemic).